netcore/frontend-jekyll-base/FRONTEND.md

 5. convert and download the fonts
 6. place the downloaded fonts inside the `resources/_assets/fonts/<font family name in lowercase>/`
 7. if the font files have a prefix "subset-", please remove it
-8. open and update `resources/_assets/sass/fonts.scss` and `resources/_assets/js/components/WebFont.js` to match your font files
+8. open and update `resources/_assets/sass/base/_fonts.scss` to match your font files

-**Comment:** this is done because some of our clients may have their access blocked to Google's CDN, thus not allowing them to use the custom font.
-We still provide fonts through Google's CDN for those who can access it.
+**Comment:** this is done because some of our clients may have their access to Google's CDN blocked - thus not allowing them to see the custom font.

+#### Usage
+* directories with "\_" prefix are ignored

 ### Favicons
 * use [Real Favicon Generator](https://realfavicongenerator.net/) to generate favicons for web use